CloudGeometry/cg-devx-docs/docs/developers_guide/cd/delivery.md

 An ArgoCD **Application** represents a deployed Kubernetes workload.
 It maps to a specific directory in your **GitOps Repository**, containing manifests that define the desired state of your application.

 ### **GitOps Repository**
-The GitOps repository stores Kubernetes manifests, ArgoCD application configurations, and Terraform setups.
+The GitOps repository stores Kubernetes manifests, and Terraform setups.
 These files define your workload and its infrastructure.
+Please not that ArgoCD application configuration is a part of the platform GitOps repository, not a workload GitOps repository.

 ### **Sync**
 The process of aligning the desired state (as defined in the GitOps Repository) with the live state in the Kubernetes cluster.